adolan5/BGPDistinct/README.md

   adherence.~~
 * ~~Preprocessing of data, both in validation of format (JSON) and filtering by appropriate message type (announcements).~~
+  * Refinement of preprocessing, to extract only the features relevant to machine learning.
-* Investigation into how to best distinguish different messages as pertaining to one event or another.
+* ~~Investigation into how to best distinguish different messages as pertaining to one event or another.~~
 * Manual labeling of some subset of data.
-  * Programmatically, or truly manually?
+  * Programmatically, or truly manually?:
+  * Programmatically, creation of a routine that allows a user to label messages that may or may not be "distinct."
 * Introduction of PyTorch libraries and initial training and analysis.
 * Tuning of machine learning for optimal results.